Partner Portal

 • Offline — the camera is not connected to the network.
 Please check your wired internet connection.

-Clicking the icon displays the network parameters.
+Tapping the icon displays the network parameters.

 Connection to NVR